Week 02

 -

-To get in shape for ski season, focus on a preseason ski training plan that combines strength, cardio, and balance.
-Leg exercises like squats and lunges build power, while endurance cardio prepares you for long days on the slopes.
-Add core and mobility drills to stay injury-free.
+To get in shape for ski season, focus on a preseason ski training plan that focuses on strength and conditioning.
+Lower extremity exercises like squats and lunges build strength, while aerobic and anaerobic conditioning prepares you for long days on the slopes.
+Add some dynamic core and stability exercises to reduce risk of injury.

 -

-Most skiers need 8–12 weeks of consistent training to feel fully prepared, but even 4–6 weeks can make a difference.
-The more time you give yourself, the more you can build strength, improve endurance, and reduce the risk of injuries when the season starts.
+Most winter athletes do best with 8–12 weeks of consistent training to feel fully prepared, but even 4–6 weeks can make a difference.
+The more time you give yourself, the more you can build strength, improve muscular endurance, and reduce the risk of injuries when the season starts.

 -

-If you only have a month, focus on high-impact preseason ski exercises: bodyweight squats, lunges, core stability drills, and short interval cardio sessions.
-Training 4–5 days per week with a mix of strength and endurance work can noticeably boost fitness in just 30 days.
+If you only have a month, focus on high-impact preseason ski exercises: Bodyweight calisthenics like squats, lunges and progressive plyometrics. in addition to core work and interval sessions.
+Training 4–5 days per week can noticeably boost fitness in just 30 days.
+Be mindful of progression and ramping up intensity as you go.

 -